oss-review-toolkit/ort/website/docs/development.md

 All contributions need to pass the `detekt`, `test` and `funTest` checks before they can be merged.

-For IDE development we recommend the [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/) which can directly import the Gradle build files.
+For IDE development, we recommend the [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/) which can directly import the Gradle build files.
-After cloning the project's source code recursively, simply run IDEA and use the following steps to import the project.
+After cloning the project's source code recursively, run IDEA and use the following steps to import the project.

 1. From the *Welcome* dialog: Select `Open`.